JoonasMykkanen/philosophers/Readme.md

 ## How to Run

 1. Clone the repository to your local machine.
-2. Navigate to the directory containing the project.
+2. Makefile is in ./philo directory
 3. Compile the program by typing `make` in your terminal.
-This command uses the provided Makefile to compile the project using the flags `-Wall, -Wextra, and -Werror`.
+4. run with `./philo args`

 ## Program Inputs